mcerdeira/imgtools/README.md

-imgtools
+Glitch
 ========

-Image tools (still working on a better name) is an image transformation service.
+Glitch is an image transformation service.

 Its uses PIL for image processing, and bottle for webservice dispatching.